 Next up was the counter and I knew precisely what I had in mind.
 I headed to a local marble yard where I found a ‘remnant’ of polished calacatta.
 I did think twice about the durability of white marble but I’ve been certain about this combination for so long that I decided not to sell out.
 The space is tiny and worth the risk to go for the material I had my heart set on.
 I do hope to re-do my kitchen soon in a very similar color palette, but perhaps in there I’ll be more practical.
 For my tiny pantry however, I unabashedly followed my heart.

 For cabinet pulls I went with a French design in a soft satin gold.
-The pulls are from the House of Antique Hardware, a company that was a pleasure to work with.
+(See resource list below.)

 Delightfully, it was time to approach the backsplash, which again I knew unequivocally what I wanted (this was my favorite part).
 I chose an exaggerated subway tile pattern in calcatta gold marble.
 I love how the gold from the pulls brings out the warm undertones in the marble.